Photonic quantum metrology with variational quantum optical non-linearities: Properties of the Output States of the VQA

-\section{Properties of the output states of the VQA}
+\section{Properties of the Output States of the VQA}

-A natural question is what is the nature of the optimal states prepared by the VQA, i.e., how close they are to NOON or twin-Fock states (TFS).
+In this Section we explore the nature of the optimal states prepared by the VQA, and how close they are to NOON states and TFS.
 In Fig.~\ref{fig:fidelity}(a) we calculated the fidelity (i.e., the complex modulus of the scalar product between two quantum states) of the states generated by the emitters and Kerr ansätze in the preparation stage of the VQA (with depth $d=5$) after going through the first symmetric (50/50) beamsplitter of the MZI with respect to TFS after passing through the same symmetric beamsplitter (TFS+50/50 BS) as well as with respect to NOON states.
 This is the correct comparison as TFS are defined prior to enter the first beamsplitter of the MZI interferometer, while NOON states are directly sent through the phase encoding.
 As one can see, as $N$ grows, the fidelities with respect to TFS+50/50 BS rapidly decay to zero.
 On the other hand, the fidelities with respect to NOON states are finite even for large values of $N$.
 This is true for both ansätze.
 In other words, the states generated by our VQA hold some similarity with NOON states even for mean-photon numbers $N\gtrsim 40$.
 The fact that they share a relatively low fidelity ($F\simeq 0.2-0.25$ for $N\simeq 40$) should not be disturbing, as metrological advantage can be obtained with a variety of different states.
 Besides, our VQA does not employ the fidelity with respect to a target state as cost function, but rather aims to maximize the QFI without caring about the particular state obtained.

 In order to further dive into the nature of the optimal states produced by our VQA, an interesting benchmark is to address whether there is entanglement between the two photonic modes (similarly to what happens in a NOON state) or if both of them are uncorrelated (like in TFS).
-To explore this, we calculated the Von Neumann entropy of entanglement (shown in Fig.~\ref{fig:entropy}a) as well as the purity of the reduced density matrix (see Fig.~\ref{fig:entropy}b) of the first photonic mode.
+To explore this, we calculated the Von Neumann entropy of entanglement (shown in Fig.~\ref{fig:entropy}(a)) as well as the purity of the reduced density matrix (see Fig.~\ref{fig:entropy}(b)) of the first photonic mode.

 We start from the density matrix describing the two photonic modes of our system $\rho_{\rm phot}$.
 In the case of the emitters ansatz, such density matrix can be obtained by tracing out the emitters degrees of freedom, i.e. $\rho_{\rm phot} = \mathrm{Tr}_{\rm emit}\{\rho\}$, where $\rho$ is the density matrix describing the total system of photons and emitters.
 At this point, and without loss of generality, we can trace out the second photonic mode, obtaining $\rho_1 = \mathrm{Tr}_2 \{\rho_{\rm phot}\}$.
 The entropy of entanglement is given by~\cite{Eisert2010}